 There’s a long history of minor league baseball in Kinston.
 Since 1908, the town has hosted 11 minor league teams!

-In 2018, the Down East Wood Ducks were named co-champions of the Carolina League along with the Lynchburg Hellcats — the playoffs were called off because of Hurricane Irma.
+In 2018, the Down East Wood Ducks were named co-champions of the Carolina League along with the Lynchburg Hillcats — the playoffs were called off because of Hurricane Irma.

 The previous year, Ballpark Digest awarded the Down East Wood Ducks the title of best logo/branding for Minor League Baseball — so be sure to pick up a jersey while you’re there!